Artistic DNA

 17434552_1814134328612659_3054098419018038939_o copy.jpg

 I am an avid martial artist.
 I came to this late in life – when I was 47.
 Aikido and Brazilian Jui-Jitsu (BJJ) are a huge part of my weekly practice and deeply inform my musical and coaching life.
-I hold a Black Belt (Shodan) in Aikido and a Purple Belt in BJJ – both earned from Bruce Bookman Sensei.
-I also train NoGi BJJ with Nathan Orchard at 10th Planet Seattle.
+I hold a Black Belt (Shodan) in Aikido earned from Bruce Bookman Sensei.
+I am currently Brown Belt in BJJ earned from Ruben Rivera at 10th Planet Santa Fe.
+My two purple belts came from Bookman (in Gi) and Nathan Orchard (NoGi).
 Aikido is a practice of blending with other people and their energy.
 It is as close to playing music as any physical practice I know.
 BJJ is an invaluable tool for learning how to deal with the constant presence of failure – something I have found extremely relatable to the life of the working artist!

 My Instrument